“If it’s never our fault, we can’t take responsibility for it. If we can’t take responsibility for it, we’ll always be its victim.”

 Donchian and his Students

-Richard Donchian, though now deceased, left many students that still trade or run money management firms.
+Richard Donchian left many students that still trade or run money management firms.
 A sampling of his students include: Nelson Chang, Robert Crowell, Barbara Dixon, Bruce Terry, Paul Dean and Brent Elam.

 More on Richard Donchian